Calisto Tanzi: Honours

 Tanzi was appointed Cavaliere del Lavoro in 1984 and Cavaliere di Gran Croce Ordine al Merito della Repubblica Italiana in 1999.
 Both honours, however, were withdrawn on grounds of 'indignity' in the wake of the Parmalat affair — yet before the final bankruptcy conviction — by President Giorgio Napolitano.

 Personal life and death

-Tanzi died of pneumonia in a Parma hospital on 1 January 2022, at the age of 83.
+Tanzi died of pneumonia in a Parma hospital on the New Year's Day of 2022, at the age of 83.